golang-leipzig/golang-leipzig.github.io/content/posts/meetup-24-wrapup.md

 we got through 16 of our 24 prepared questions - from easy to hard.
 Most prizes are already on their way.

-A special thanks 💕 our sponsors:
+A special thanks 💕 to our sponsors:

 * [O'Reilly Media](https://www.oreilly.com/pub/cpc/323592)
 * [Manning Publications](https://manning.com)